 Win totals are popular among NFL fans, as the season is relatively short (only 17 games per team), and there’s enough information about each team to make an educated guess.
 However, this bet is also available across other sports and leagues, like the NBA, MLB, NHL, and others.

 Win totals odds

-You can bet on win totals immediately by using the odds feed below, which contains Maryland sports betting sites and their offers for this market.
+You can bet on win totals immediately by using the odds feed below, which contains Maryland sports betting sites and their sportsbook promotions for this market.
 Use the drop-down menu to alternate between sports and find the best available prices.

 How to bet on over/under win totals

 Season win totals are an over/under futures wager.
 That means that the goal is not to predict the exact number of wins a team will have during the season but to guess whether its win total will surpass or end below a given line.

-For example, let’s say that you want to bet on the NFL win total for the Kansas City Chiefs.
+Let’s say that you want to bet on the NFL win total for the Kansas City Chiefs.
 At PointsBet Maryland, for instance, the sportsbook may set the line at 12.5.
 If you were to bet on the over, you would hope for the Chiefs to end the season with a 13-4 record or better.
 Alternatively, you can bet on the under, in which case your wager would be successful if the Chiefs win 12 or fewer games.
 The line reflects the team’s chances of getting to a certain number of wins.
-Since this is an over/under market, you can expect the odds on both sides of the bet to be similar.
+Since this is an over/under betting market, you can expect the odds on both sides of the bet to be similar.

 Teams that sportsbooks expect to do well, such as the Chiefs, will have higher lines, like the 12.5 we used in our example.
 You can also bet on teams with much lower expectations, with the lowest lines coming in at around 4.5 or 5.5.
 Of course, teams could finish well below or above the projections as the result of unexpected circumstances like injuries or vastly improved play.